 -Training curriculum development

 -Training classes (Skills 1 Student fees are covered for Advanced Members and drastically reduced for Basic Members.
 All other Training Classes are reduced cost to the Members)

 -Partial Funding for our Search & Rescue-Emergency Support Team (SAR-ES)

 New for 2018

--Donations to Land Use Organization
+-Sponsorships to Land Use Organizations

 -Donations to Ham Radio Organizations around the State of Colorado

 2) What does Colorado 4x4 Rescue and Recovery do?

 Colorado 4x4 Rescue and Recovery is an all volunteer organization designed to recover people and their vehicles from the back country when things go wrong.

 3) Why don’t you do recoveries on county/state roads?